-Figure 5 shows in blue the value of the sliding variable σ_k corresponding to the results depicted in Fig. 4 using the proposed approach.
-Comparing Figs. 3 and 5 exemplifies that the magnitude of the sliding variable using the proposed algorithm is about ten times smaller than when using only the nominal control law.
-Additionally, Fig. 5 shows in red the evolution of the sliding variable using the explicit Euler discretized version of the super twisting algorithm.
+Fig. 5.
+Comparison of sliding variable for matching algorithm in blue and explicit Euler discretized algorithm in red of the super twisting algorithm.
 One can clearly see that the magnitude of σ_k is about three times smaller using the matching algorithm.
 This is due to rapidly increasing amplitude of discretization chattering for increasing values of the estimated change rate Λ .

-This phenomenon also is illustrated in Fig. 6 where the magnitude of the sliding variable σ_k is shown for both algorithms and increasing values of the estimated change rate Λ .
+Fig. 6.
+Magnitude of sliding variable with increasing values of the estimated change rate Λ .
+This phenomenon is illustrated in Fig. 6 where the magnitude of the sliding variable σ_k is shown for both algorithms and increasing values of the estimated change rate Λ .
 One can clearly see, that the curve representing the explicit Euler discretized scheme ascents much faster than the one representing the matching algorithm.
 The influence of the parameter Λ on the magnitude of the sliding variable using the matching algorithm is very low, which is a huge advantage as the exact value might be unknown.

-5. CONCLUSIONS AND OUTLOOK

-An integral sliding mode based control strategy for NCS with time varying delays has been proposed in this paper.
-Using the integral sliding mode strategy offered the possibility to apply recently developed discrete-time sliding mode control approaches designed for relative degree one systems.
+5. CONCLUSIONS AND OUTLOOK An integral sliding mode based control strategy for NCS with time varying delays have been proposed in this paper.
+Using the integral sliding mode strategy, offered the possibility to apply recently developed discrete-time sliding mode control approaches designed for relative degree one systems.
 Laboratory experiments verified the effectiveness of this approach using the matching discretization technique for the super twisting algorithm.
 The results of these experiments are also compared to the ones obtained using the explicit Euler discretization technique for the super twisting algorithm.
-These experiments show clearly the advantages of the matching approach because the accuracy is much less sensitive to overestimating the change rate of the perturbation, whose exact value is usually not known in practical applications.
+These experiments showed clearly the advantages of the matching approach because the accuracy is much less sensitive to overestimating the change rate of the perturbation, whose exact value is usually not known in practical applications.
 In future research it would be very interesting to extend the proposed approach in order to explicitly consider additional and more complex network effects.
+ACKNOWLEDGEMENTS Place acknowledgments here.